Practical tips for holding your baby and helping them attach for a comfortable feed.

 Relax your shoulders and avoid leaning forward

-It’s easy to tense up without noticing, so try to keep your shoulders relaxed and avoid leaning forward, which can strain your back and neck.
+It’s easy to tense up without noticing, so try to keep relaxed and avoid leaning forward, which can strain your back and neck.
 A semi-reclined position can help you stay comfortable

 Your baby’s instincts